How Can Microsoft Teams Make External Calls If It Doesn’t Have Voice Capabilities?

 Providing a seamless, pleasant customer call experience is crucial, ensuring customers’ calls are routed appropriately, quickly, and with minimal bouncing.
 Teams lacks enterprise-grade phone system functionality.
 That said, it is possible to leverage the benefits of voice and Microsoft Teams to scale your communications network to fit your business needs if you invest in enhancing your current network.

 3. Find the Best Microsoft Teams Voice Calling Partner

 “Can Microsoft Teams make external calls?”
 The answer is yes, with the help of a trusted telecom partner.

-By partnering with the modern voice providers, you can enhance Microsoft Teams with features your business needs, such as enterprise voice or collaboration.
-Below is a quick guide to finding a true leading partner to get your company on Voice Enabled Teams:
+By partnering with a modern voice provider, you can enhance Microsoft Teams with features your business needs, such as enterprise voice or collaboration.
+Below is a quick guide to finding a leading partner to get your company on voice-enabled Teams: